Echigo-Tsumari Art Field 2026

 [Admission] Free *Museum admission fee applies separately

-[Admission] Matsudai NOHBUTAI Field Museum admission: Adults 1,200 yen, Elementary and Junior High School Students 600 yen, or Common Ticket
+[Admission] Matsudai NOHBUTAI Field Museum admission: Adults 1,200 yen, elementary and junior high school students 600 yen, or a Common Ticket

 Photo by Nakamura Osamu

-We are hosting a Special Exhibition featuring Ayako Fudamoto, an artist known for her three-dimensional artworks modeled after food and ingredients.
-Fudamoto, who visualizes the intersections and unexpected connections between food and the society in which we live, will present artworks inspired by the local cuisine and preserved foods of Echigo-Tsumari.
+We are hosting a Special Exhibition featuring Ayako Satsumoto, an artist who creates three-dimensional artworks modeled after food and ingredients.
+Satsumoto, who visualizes the intersections and unexpected connections between food and the society in which we live, will present artworks inspired by the local cuisine and preserved foods of Echigo-Tsumari.

 [Admission] NUNAGAWA Campus admission: 800 yen; elementary and junior high school students: 400 yen; or Common Ticket